Water Supply Contract Extension

 With each passing year it becomes more challenging to affordably finance SWP capital expenditures because bonds used to finance these expenditures are limited to terms that only extend to the year 2035, far less than 30 years from today.
 In order to ensure continued debt service affordability to SWP Contractors, it is necessary to extend the contract termination date.
 Contract extensions will allow DWR to again sell bonds with 30-year terms or longer, commensurate with the economic life of the project being financed, thus ensuring the debt service on these bonds remains affordable to SWP Contractors and their water customers.

 The Director of the Department of Water Resources on December 11, 2018 approved the Water Supply Contract Extension Project.
 In accordance with CEQA, DWR also filed its Notice of Determination for the project with the Governor’s Office of Planning and Research.
 In addition, DWR filed an action in Sacramento County Superior Court to validate the Contract Extension Amendments.
-Documents (in PDF format) related to these actions may be found below:
+Documents related to these actions are linked below or available on request.

 Approval Recommendation Memorandum